adintegra/rag-for-disease-outbreaks/README.md

 ### Python Environment

-For ease of use, this setup guide has been written with [Anaconda](https://www.anaconda.com/download) in mind, however, it should work equally well with other Python environments.
+For ease of use, this setup guide has been written with [Anaconda](https://www.anaconda.com/download) in mind, however, it should work equally well with other (virtual) Python environments.

 On MacOS you must install a native ARM build if you are running on Apple Silicon (M processors).
 Otherwise, Python will default to x86 builds which will run in Rosetta (i.e. under emulation) and ML will not run at all.
 See also [here](https://stackoverflow.com/questions/65415996/how-to-specify-the-architecture-or-platform-for-a-new-conda-environment-apple).